zorkian/distributor/README.md

 machine.
 If you run this command across your thousands of servers, then they should all work together to distribute the file quickly, using the **/announce** endpoint to announce themselves to the distributor.

+## Copyright

+Please see the included LICENSE file.

+This project was started by Mark Smith (mark@qq.is) in 2014.